QS University Rankings Europe: Student Opinions of the Top Schools | Student Reviews & University Rankings EDUopinions

 QS University Rankings Europe

 The QS World University Rankings are a respected annual feature of the university rankings cycle.
-To create the ranking, QS considers quite a few factors, including academic reputation, the faculty-to-student ratio, academic citations per faculty, and the international student ratio.
+To create the ranking, QS considers several key factors, including academic reputation, the faculty-to-student ratio, academic citations per faculty, and the international student ratio.

-For the 2025 ranking, there are three new elements to the methodology: sustainability (which considers the impact an institution makes on the world), employment outcomes (which considers alumni impact), and an institution’s international research network (a measure of collaborations with other research institutions).
+Since 2025, QS has considered three new elements as part of its university ranking: sustainability (which considers the impact an institution makes on the world), employment outcomes (which considers alumni impact), and an institution’s international research network (a measure of collaborations with other research institutions).

 As a result, the QS Rankings offer a broad yet comprehensive review of how well students fare during and after university, the teaching experience, and each institution’s global reputation.